This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 addreress of x in src: 0x404020

-Oh no, why are the results different on Windows and Linux?
+Oh no, why are the situations different for Windows and Linux?

 Symbol Export

-Initially, I thought it was simply due to the default symbol export rules of dynamic libraries.
-GCC exports all symbols by default when compiling dynamic libraries, while MSVC does the opposite, exporting no symbols by default, requiring manual export.
-Clearly, only when a symbol is exported can the linker “see” it and then merge symbols from different dynamic libraries.
+Initially, I simply thought it was a problem with the dynamic library’s default symbol export rules.
+Because when GCC compiles dynamic libraries, it exports all symbols by default.
+MSVC, on the other hand, does the opposite; it exports no symbols by default, and all must be exported manually.
+Clearly, only when a symbol is exported can the linker ‘see’ it and then merge symbols from different dynamic libraries.

-With this in mind, I tried to find ways to customize symbol export on GCC and eventually found Visibility - GCC Wiki.
-Using -fvisibility=hidden during compilation makes symbols default to hidden (not exported).
-Then, use __attribute__((visibility("default"))) or its C++ equivalent [[gnu::visibility("default")]] to explicitly mark symbols for export.
-Thus, I modified the code:
+With this idea, I tried to find ways to customize symbol export on GCC and eventually found Visibility - GCC Wiki.
+When compiling, using -fvisibility=hidden makes all symbols hidden (not exported) by default.
+Then, use __attribute__((visibility("default"))) or its C++ equivalent [[gnu::visibility("default")]] to explicitly mark symbols that need to be exported.
+So I modified the code

 // src.cpp